-Species info credited to Aehryn, JPG, and Blazeh/Verridith.
+Species info credited to Aehryn, JPG, Fyfergrund, and Verridith.

 Appearance Goblins are renowned for being both small and ugly.
 For bipedal creatures, their arms are disturbingly disproportionate relative to their height, hanging down nearly to their knees.
 Their skin is covered with dull scales, ranging in color from flat black to muddy brown to swampy green.
 Their faces are best compared to a lizard's, with a blunt, sharp-toothed snout and small, beady dark eyes.
 Their bat-like flappy ears and stout, gator-like tail make them look like a comically grotesque proverbial chimera of species.